gabblstack/ThirstyCoilsnake/README.md

 * **I can't decompile the script**

-  Make sure that you decompile a vanilla EarthBound ROM _first_, so that the assets get decompiled first, and then try to decompile the script.
+  Make sure that you decompile a vanilla MOTHER 2 ROM _first_, so that the assets get decompiled first, and then try to decompile the script.
 The ccscript folder won't get populated until you decompile the ROM first.
 * **Fatal error detected: Failed to execute script gui**

   This issue is caused due to a corrupted CoilSnake preferences file (possibly caused by old version of CoilSnake being used before).
 To fix it, browse your user directory ("C:/Users/{your user name}" in Windows) and delete the file named ".coilsnake.yml".
 Then open CoilSnake again.